Human rights not top priority in Rwanda, but hopes remain – DW – 07/25/2024

 Paul Kagame is about to start another term as President of Rwanda following his fifth reelection.
 He is only the second person to hold the country's highest office since the genocide in 1994.

-The country today is in quite a different state than when he first took over the helm in 2000: 30 years after the genocide , which resulted in the brutal deaths of some 800,000 ethnic Tutsis and moderate Hutus in the span of three months, there are improved living standards, sustained foreign investment and growth.
+Over 800,000 ethnic Tutsis and moderate Hutus were brutallty killed in the span of three months during those events, which continue to cast a long shadow over the present-day narrative of Rwanda.

-The country appears to be back on track: some experts even consider it to be a model of economic growth in Africa.
+The main focus of the East African nation has been rebuilding and growth since Kagame first took over the helm in 2000; its forecast for economic development is encouraging.

-However, the human rights record of the country looks less promising.
-Various watchdogs accuse President Kagame of restricting civil liberties and repressing political dissidents.
+However, the human rights record of Rwanda meanwhile looks less promising, as various watchdogs accuse President Kagame of restricting civil liberties and repressing political dissidents.

 Human rights concerns prevail